The Sheepsfoot Blade: The Knife That Does The Safety Dance

 Uses and Applications

 Cooking: Some kitchen knives adopt the sheepsfoot design for tasks like chopping vegetables or slicing cheese.
-The flat edge and controlled cutting action make it easier to work with food safely and accurately.

 Advantages of the Sheepsfoot Blade